Sohrab Kashani: Work as curator

-Sazmanab (2008-present)
+Sazmanab (2008–present)

-Sazmanab is a curatorial project by Kashani which he originally started as an artist-run space and residency program in Tehran in 2008.
+Sazmanab is a curatorial platform by Kashani which he originally started as an artist-run space and residency program in Tehran in 2008.
 From 2008 to 2014, Sazmanab was located in an apartment in the Sadeghiyeh district of Tehran and later in 2014 was relocated to an old building on Khaghani street near Darvaze Dolat in downtown Tehran.
-Sazmanab set up more than hundred events and exhibitions at its venues.
-Events included talks, presentations, lectures, panels, discussions, workshops, performances, screenings, book launches, and audio/visual performances.
-Sazmanab also held talks and presentations at universities, museums, and institutions and took part in international panels, seminars, and forums.
-Over the years, Sazmanab held some of its programming off-site in collaboration with other art spaces and art galleries.
+Since 2008, Sazmanab has set up more than hundred events and exhibitions at its venues and off-site.
+Sazmanab also holds talks and presentations at universities, museums, and institutions and takes part in international panels, seminars, and forums.